 Note: Microsoft templates are free to download after subscribing to Microsoft Office 365.
 Subscriptions start at $69.99 per year, or $6.99 per month.

 The benefits of a slide presentation extend far beyond the classroom.
 You can use slides to convey information to your coworkers, or as a multimedia tool to explain your product at an industry event.

 As a showcase site for hard-working creatives, Behance features an attractive and extremely artistic collection of slide templates.
 Some have helpful keywords in the title, such as “business presentation” or “infographic.”

-User ratings and the “most appreciated” search filter let you find the most popular options at a glance and it’s possible to see all the slide designs within a template before downloading it.
+- User ratings and filters like the “Most Appreciated” help you find the most popular template options at a glance.
+It’s also possible to see a presentation’s individual slide designs within a template before downloading it.